 5. They Don’t Come Out of Their Shell

-Tortoises’ shells are probably one of their most distinctive features – but did you know that they’re also a significant factor in their long lifespan?
-Shells grant tortoises a higher chance of survival; as a result, they have the freedom to take their time.
-They don’t need to expend a lot of energy to move quickly or reproduce right away to ensure the survival of their species – all because of their shells!
+Tortoises’ shells are probably one of their most distinctive features.
+However, did you know that they’re also a significant factor in their long lifespan?
+In fact, shells play a role as a protector, giving them a higher chance of survival.When there is danger, they don’t need to expend a lot of energy to move quickly.
+They simply don’t come out of their shell, so that tortoises have freedom to hide and take their time.
+All because of their shells!

 This is why a broken shell can be a very serious and sometimes life-threatening problem for a tortoise.
-Tortoises’ shells are essentially their exoskeletons, so a broken shell can result in all the mobility issues that a human might suffer in breaking a bone, along with the added risk of infection and exposure to internal organs.
+Tortoises’ shells are essentially their exoskeletons.
+Therefore, a broken shell can result in all the mobility issues.
+Just like a human breaking a bone, tortoises also will suffer with the added infection risk of exposure to internal organs.

 6. Slow Breathing Rate